 – Endorsement from Kirk Gilliard, fellow attorney in Augusta, GA

-I know you may have questions like, “If he’s by himself, can he responsibly handle a high-stakes case like mine?”, “Where is his back-up?”, “What if he gets sick – who’s going to make sure nothing goes wrong in my case?”.
-Just because I’m the only lawyer in my firm doesn’t necessarily mean that I’m the only lawyer that will work on your case.
-Being a sole practitioner allows me to associate lawyers that have specialized knowledge or recent experience in a similar case without you, the client, having to pay any additional fee.
+Some people are interested in knowing how one lawyer can handle a high-stakes case.
+Being a sole practitioner doesn’t necessarily mean that I’m the only lawyer that will work on your case.
+Being alone allows me to associate lawyers that have specialized knowledge or recent experience in a similar case without you, the client, having to pay any additional fee.
 In other words, I participate in and contribute to groups that bring together thousands of lawyers who ask questions, share ideas and experiences, and regularly work on cases together via joint representation agreements.